|Eyre Crowe, Slave Auction at Richmond, Virginia in |

 Slavery and the SouthIn the twenty years following the Revolution, Northerners abandoned slavery, with New Jersey the last state to abolish it (in 1804).
 Slavery, therefore, came to be particularly associated with the South.

 The Mason-Dixon Line: The South had originally been defined by the Mason-Dixon line, drawn in 1767 by two British astronomers, Charles Mason and Jeremy Dixon, who had been commissioned to settle a border dispute between Maryland and Pennsylvania.
+See this BBC site for a fascinating history of the two creators of the line.
 This is one of the possible derivations of ‘Dixie’, the common name for the South.

 The original Mason-Dixon line had been only twenty-three miles, but it had come to mean the separation between all the states above and below the 39th parallel.
 Thanks to slavery it now represented a cultural frontier as well.